SPAG1310/Mini-Quiz-Game/README.md

 # Mini-Quiz-Game
- A project of creating mini quiz game for educational purpose
+ A project of creating mini quiz game for educational purpose by three rookies